-Read common questions and answers on professional registration and qualification checks.
-This page should be read in conjunction with the professional registration and qualifications standard.
+The questions and answers below summarise those we are regularly asked by NHS organisations, agencies and third party contractors.
+They should be read in conjunction with the professional registration and qualifications standard.

 From the 01 January 2021 onwards, the EU Directive on the Recognition of Professional Qualifications which enabled healthcare professional regulators to recognise certain EEA-awarded professional qualifications (leading to entry of the relevant professional register), with minimal barriers via a near-automatic system, will no longer apply in the UK.